 How can I develop a career plan?

 - Network!
-Connect with other veterans of similar backgrounds who have been successful in their transition to industry - learn about what they experienced, and the process they followed
+Connect with other veterans of similar backgrounds who have been successful in their transition to the industry - learn about what they experienced, and the process they followed.

 - Determine how you can best showcase your military experience (Career Development can help with this!)